A New Vision for Berwick Barracks

 The Living Barracks

-English Heritage has teamed up with heritage and cultural organisations in Berwick-upon-Tweed, forming the Berwick Barracks Partnership, to launch a consultation on a new vision for the 18th century Berwick Barracks.
+English Heritage has teamed up with heritage and cultural organisations in Berwick-upon-Tweed, forming the Berwick Barracks Partnership, to launch a new vision for the 18th century Berwick Barracks.

-As part of the consultation, we are seeking the views of the wider community on how the Barracks can continue to play a central role in community life.
+As part of the consultation process, we are seeking the views of the wider community on how the Barracks can continue to play a central role in community life.
 Take a look at this page to find out more about the project and how you can have your say.

-You can also check out the latest project updates here.
+You can also check out the latest project updates here and follow our progress on our Facebook page.

 The Vision